zachakaquack/notewriter/README.md

 # notewriter

-A Simple note taking app written in Python.
+A simple note taking app written in Python.

 # Some Screenshots